ruppinlab/DECODEM/README.md

 <div align="justify">

-# DECODEM/DECODEMi: Systematic assessment of the roles of diverse cell types in TME in clinical response from bulk transcriptome
+# DECODEM / DECODEMi: Systematic assessment of the role of the tumor microenvironment in clinical response from deconvolved bulk transcriptome

 </div>